top of page

 jackiemiller5463@comcast.net

-Jackie lives with her husband in Marion Station, just a few minutes’ drive from Crisfield.
+Jackie lives with her husband in Marion Station, just a few minute's drive from Crisfield.
 She graduated from Spring Woods High School-Houston, Texas, with an Art Major.
 She has worked with Chesapeake Publishing, The Avenue Newspaper, and The Baltimore Guide Newspaper.
 Currently, she is a freelance commercial artist for commissioned works.
 She works well in all mediums and specializes in watercolors.
 Her subject matter ranges from house portraits to still life to landscapes and wildlife.
 She has won

 awards in many juried shows in Maryland as well as hosting several solo shows.
 Jackie also serves as a board member of the Somerset County Arts Council and Gallery and is published in Artist of the Mid-Atlantic.

-Hitesh Patel, Board Member
+Jennifer Merritt, Board Member

 jmerrit@crisfieldcityhall.com

 Jennifer Merritt serves as the representative for the City of Crisfield, where she is the Grant Administrator.
-Jen served in the grant funded position as Circuit Rider for the City of Crisfield from 2016- 2019.
-While serving in this role she wrote over $3 million in successful grant applications as well as the Crisfield Arts & Entertainment District application to the Maryland Department of Commerce.
+Jen served in the grant-funded position as Circuit Rider for the City of Crisfield from 2016- 2019.
+While serving in this role, she wrote over $3 million in successful grant applications as well as the Crisfield Arts & Entertainment District application to the Maryland Department of Commerce.
 She has a broad extent of professional experience, ranging from creating websites to conducting shows with live reptiles.
 Jen has a B.S. in Biology and a M.S. in Environmental Science and Policy, with both degrees from George Mason University.
 She is a "casual" painter, and looks forward each year to the Hangin' Out Art Show.

 Bruce Stasi, Board Member